Documentation Index

 IP ACL(Access Control List)

-You can register up to 20.
+You can register up to 20 entries.

-• Access source: Enter IPv4-based CIDR Block.
+• Access source: Enter an IPv4-based CIDR block.

 Example

-• Set default action to deny.
+• Set the default action to deny.

-Case 2) Blocking access to a specific public IP 143.248.142.77 and allowing access to other public IPs
+Case 2: Blocking access from a specific public IP (143.248.142.77) and allowing access from other public IPs

-• Set default action to allow.
+• Set the default action to allow.

-• Set IP ACL access source to 143.248.142.77/32 and action to deny.
+• Set the IP ACL with access source 143.248.142.77/32 and action deny.